wendyverdonk93/docs/content/faq/finance/paying-refunds.md

 aliases:
     - /faq/finance/how-can-i-perform-a-refund-
 ---
-Tp pay refunds, follow these steps:
+To pay refunds, follow these steps:

 1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com) account.
 2. In the **Dashboard**, select **Transactions > Transaction overview**.